bmcdavid/ektroncms-content-maker/README.md

 https://docs.nuget.org/consume/package-manager-dialog#package-sources

 ## Build Instructions
-Checkout this solution and install the following NuGet packages to the solution:
+Checkout this solution and install the following NuGet packages:
 * WSOL.IocContainer - DLL required to run
-* WSOL.MSBuild.AutoVersion.Git - required to build only, development dependendy only
+* WSOL.MSBuild.AutoVersion.Git - required to build only, development dependency only
-* WSOL.ReferencePackages.EktronV87 - required to build only, development dependendy only
+* WSOL.ReferencePackages.EktronV87 - required to build only, development dependency only

 Build and deploy the following files to an Ektron CMS site
 * WSOL.EktronCms.ContentMaker\bin\WSOL.IoCContainer.dll